isomerpages/pa-corp/_our-programmes/Emergency Preparedness.md

 [<center>http://go.gov.sg/dzdaq0</center>](http://go.gov.sg/dzdaq0)

 Residents can visit the nearest Community Clubs/Centres to sign up or learn more about the eligibility requirements for our EP Programmes.
-For any enquiries, please email to [PA_CERT@pa.gov.sg](PA_CERT@pa.gov.sg)
+For any enquiries, please email to [PA_CERT@pa.gov.sg](mailto:PA_CERT@pa.gov.sg).

+Visit and follow us on  [Our Emergency Prepared Community Facebook page](https://www.facebook.com/OurEPCommunity) to receive the latest updates on our EP programmes or read up more on the [PACE Newsletter](https://go.gov.sg/pacenewsletter).